KeminaPera/Effective-Java-/di-4-zhang-ff1a-lei-he-jie-kou/di-15-tiao-ff1a-jiang-lei-he-cheng-yuan-de-ke-fang-wen-xing-zui-xiao-hua.md

 The rule of thumb is simple: **make each class or member as inaccessible as possible.**In other words, use the lowest possible access level consistent with the proper functioning of the software that you are writing.

+For top-level \(non-nested\) classes and interfaces, there are only two possible access levels: package-private and public.
+If you declare a top-level class or interface with the public modifier, it will be public; otherwise, it will be package-private.
+If a top-level class or interface can be made package-private, it should be.
+By making it package-private, you make it part of the implementation rather than the exported API, and you can modify it, replace it, or eliminate it in a subsequent release without fear of harming existing clients.
+If you make it public, you are obligated to support it forever to maintain compatibility.

+If a package-private top-level class or interface is used by only one class, consider making the top-level class a private static nested class of the sole class that uses it \(Item 24\).
+This reduces its accessibility from all the classes in its package to the one class that uses it.
+But it is far more important to reduce the accessibility of a gratuitously public class than of a package-private top-level class: the public class is part of the package’s API, while the package-private top-level class is already part of its implementation.